genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 Add the same verification `onValidate` as in TRADE_INSERT to the TRADE_MODIFY event handler.

 Implement and test the back end with Console or Postman.
-To do that see the Day 2 example [here](/tutorials/training-resources/training-content-day2/#a-test-alternative-to-genesis-console).
+To do that, see the [Day 2 example](/tutorials/training-resources/training-content-day2/#a-test-alternative-to-genesis-console).
 Basically, you should create a POST request using the URL *http://localhost/gwf/EVENT_TRADE_MODIFY*, as well as setting the header accordingly (header with SOURCE_REF and SESSION_AUTH_TOKEN).

 ## Auditing​